 Camping in South Waikato Reserves

-If you would like to know more about Casual Camping access our Casual Camping brochure here or contact Council on (07) 885 0340.
+If you would like to know more about Casual Camping contact Council on (07) 885 0340.

-(It's free and you'll get your permit delivered to your email inbox in minutes)
+APPLY FOR CAMPING PERMIT ONLINE - it's free and you'll get your permit delivered to your email inbox in minutes.

-- Your maximum stay in any one location over a 3 month period is 4 weeks.
+- Your maximum stay in any one location over the three month December to February period is four weeks.

 - All toilet and grey water disposal must be at a Council approved dump point.
 These are located in Tokoroa, Putāruru and Tīrau.